vidhyasrikachapalayam/Ex03-Univariate-Analysis/README.md

 Program
 For SuperStore.csv:
-Developed by : SUJITHRA B K N
+Developed by : vidhyasri.k
-Registration Number : 212222230153
+Registration Number : 212222230170

 import pandas as pd
 import numpy as np